cambridge-ceu/csd3/README.md

 ```
 installs packages at `$HOME/.local`.

-It is often necessary to use Anaconda, as described by https://docs.hpc.cam.ac.uk/hpc/software-tools/python.html#using-anaconda-python
+It is often necessary to use Anaconda,
 ```bash
 module load miniconda2-4.3.14-gcc-5.4.0-xjtq53h
 ```
-then download the data from [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/) and follow the [Autoencoder in Keras
+e.g., with data from [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/) one can follow the [Autoencoder in Keras
 tutorial](https://www.datacamp.com/community/tutorials/autoencoder-keras-tutorial). `Keras` uses `TensorFlow`.

 The Anaconda enables switch between Python 2.7 and 3.5, i.e.,